How Do Palatal Expanders Help Kids in Houston, TX?

 - Mouth breathing or difficulty breathing through the nose

-- Speech changes
+- Speech changes or difficulty chewing

 - A narrow-looking smile

-Types of Palatal Expanders
+Types of palatal expanders

-- Bonded Expanders: Attached to the teeth and may also help guide bite alignment
+- Bonded expanders: attached to the teeth and may also help guide bite alignment

-Schedule an orthodontic consultation today to find out if this appliance is right for your child.
+The AAO recommends a first orthodontic evaluation by age 7.
+Schedule a consultation to find out whether an expander is right for your child.

 Frequently Asked Questions